On two cohomological Hall algebras

 \subsection{Shuffle description}

-As is proven in \cite[Theorem~C]{YZ15}, there is an algebra homomorphism from $\calP$ to the shuffle algebra $\calS\calH$, which is an isomorphism after localization.
-We briefly recall the latter here.
+As is proven in \cite[Theorem~C]{YZ15}, there is an algebra homomorphism from $\calP(A, Q)$ to the shuffle algebra $\calS\calH$, which is an isomorphism after suitable localization with respect to an ideal in $\calS\calH_v$ spelled out in detail in \cite[Remark 4.4]{YZ15}.
+We briefly recall the shuffle algebra here.
 The details can be found in \cite[\S~2]{YZ15} (see also \cite{YZ2} for a purely algebraic treatment).